Labour Force Survey - Labour Force Survey - quarterly data

 Long-term unemployment rate - ratio between the long-term unemployed persons and the economically active population.

 Persons not in the labour force (inactive population) are persons aged 15 and over who were neither employed, nor unemployed during the reference period.
-All persons on leave for taking care of children until 2 years of age are included.

 Working time.
 Distinction between full-time and part-time work is made according to the subjective declaration of the respondents.